The local moduli of Sasaki-Einstein rational homology 7-spheres and invertible polynomials: Local moduli of Sasaki-Einstein metrics on smooth rational homology 7-spheres

-From Theorem 3.2.1 the real dimension $\mu_{\mathbb R}$ of the local moduli for links arising from polynomials of type I and type III are given by $\mu_{\mathbb R}=2[\frac{m_2}{v_0v_1}-\frac{1}{v_0}-\frac{1}{v_1}-1]$, and from Theorem 3.1.1 $\mu_{\mathbb R}=0$ in case the singularity is given by a cycle type polynomial given in Subsection 3.1.
+\begin{itemize} \item Type I polynomials are sent to type I polynomials. \item Type III polynomials are sent to type III polynomials, and moreover \item $m_2$, $v_0$ and $v_1$ are invariant under the Berglund-H\"ubsch rule. \end{itemize} So the the moduli of orbifolds $Z_{f^T}$ determined by Berglund-H\"ubsch transpose dual $f^T$ of $f$ for cycle polynomials and polynomials of type I and type III have moduli described by Propositions 3.2.2 and 3.1.1.
+From Proposition 3.2.2 the real dimension $\mu_{\mathbb R}$ of the local moduli for links arising from polynomials of type I and type III are given by $\mu_{\mathbb R}=2[\frac{m_2}{v_0v_1}-\frac{1}{v_0}-\frac{1}{v_1}-1]$, and from Proposition 3.1.2 $\mu_{\mathbb R}=0$ in case the singularity is given by a cycle type polynomial given in Subsection 3.1.
 Thus we only need to study polynomials of type II, that is polynomials of chain-cycle type, where the Berglund-H\"ubsch transpose rule does not preserve neither torsion nor Milnor number, and hence $m_2$, $v_0$ and $v_1$ vary.
+We will also assume that the index $I=|\bf w|-d$ equals 1, as done in \cite{CGL}.
+Since our weighted varieties produce Berglund-H\"ubsch duals embedded in non well-formed weighted projective spaces, in principal our procedure will give only upper bounds for the dimension of the moduli, however in most cases we found that these bounds are zero.

 Let

 where its associated weight vector $\bf w$ satisfies condition (3.2.1).
 The exponential matrix of $f$ is given by

 Applying the Berglund-H\"ubsch transpose rule, one obtains the matrix